 Emerging risks are identified and assessed on the basis of their likelihood and impact at least twice per year.
 The monitoring of the development of emerging risks is a continuous process.
 The risks assessed as the most serious are reported twice a year as a part of the regular risk report.

-The risks that are under extra observation are cyber risks, nanotechnology, lack of adaption to climate change, Internet of Things (IoT) and self-driving vehicles.
+The risks that are under extra observation are cyber risks, nanotechnology, lack of adaption to climate change, Internet of Things (IoT), self-driving vehicles, critical infrastructure blackouts and supply chain disruption.

 4. Solvency II